-Department: Education Service: Schools School: Whittingham C of E Primary School

-Activity: Schools opening during COVID19 pandemic

-Version 7.0: Updated 27 August 2021 (subject to further change if government guidance is updated)

-This risk assessment incorporates the content of the Schools COVID-19 operational guidance, as well as additional further protective measures which Headteachers may wish to retain as part of the risk assessment process.
-This document should be read in conjunction with the H&S Briefing - 15 July 2021 which provides further information, including duties under health and safety legislation.
-This risk assessment must be amended to record the specific arrangements in place within your school.
-Academies are welcome to use this risk assessment, however, references to certain arrangements/procedures may differ.
-The school specific risk assessment should be kept under review.
-Schools should retain copies of all previous versions of their risk assessment.

-Prior to the Summer Holidays staff were consulted and the decision was made that for the first 2 weeks of Autumn Term to keep in place the restrictions and procedures as per Version 6.3 of our school Risk Asessment https://whittingham.eschools.co.uk/website/latest copy of the school covid 19 risk assessment/522905

-Upon return to school for the training day on Monday 6th September staff had chance to review the current RA and also 7.0.
-It was decided still to keep to 6.3 with the following agreed changes: KS2 classes (2 classes) could carry out the Daily Mile together as this is outside.
-After school clubs could resume and were to be held outside.
-KS2 could join together for this as the clubs are outside - this would be reviewed after half term when the weather may not facilitate this.

-The tables were to be moved from rows into groups.
-This has had the added benefit that staff working at the front of the class are actually further away from pupils than before and it is easier to move around the classroom.

-Staff meeting time on 7.9.21 (and is on the agenda at each weekly staff meeting)was also given to discuss RA 7.0 and a robust consultation period has followed.
-The current local cases of COVID 19 amongst young people has ben higher since the return to school and we have therefore decided to continue to follow the restrictions and procedures of RA 6.3 in collaboration with this RA.
-We are also in collaboration regarding how we can support staff absence if there is a case of COVID 19 in their household over and above government restrictions in order to keep our whole school community safe and well.
-Consultation period with staff is due to end 27.9.21 and then will be discussed as we update the Absence Policy with Governors.
+Department: Education Service: Schools School: Whittingha m C of E Primary School Activity: Schools opening during COVID19 pandemic Version 7.0: Updated 27 August 2021 (subject to further change if government guidance is updated) This risk assessment incorporates the content of the Schools COVID-19 operational guidance, as well as additional further protective measures which Headteachers may wish to retain as part of the Briefing - 15 July 2021 which provides further informa amended to record the specific arrangements in plac references to certain arrangements/procedures may c risk assessment should be kept under rev view.
+Schools should retain copies of all previous versions of their risk ass sessment.
+Prior to the Summer Holidays staff were consulted an nd the decision was made that for the first 2 weeks of Autumn Term t o keep in place the restrictions and procedures as per Version 6.3 of our school Risk Asessment https://whittingham.eschools.co.uk/website/latest_co py of the school covid 19 risk assessment/522905 Upon return to school for the training day on Monday 6 th September staff had of chance to review the current RA and also 7.
+0. It was decided still to keep to 6.3 with the following agreed changes: KS2 c clubs could resume and were to be held outside.
+KS2 could join together for th? his as the clubs are outside - this would be reviewed after half term when the weather may not facilitate this.
+The tables were to be moved from rows into groups. enefit that staff working at the front of the c lass are actually further away from pupils than before and it is easier to move Staff meeting time on 7.9.21 (and is on the agenda a period has followed.
+The current local cases of COVI decided to continue to follow the restrictions and pro we can support staff absence if there is a case of CO school community safe and well.
+Consultation period 27.9.21 and then will be discussed as we up date the Absence Policy with Governors.
 Latest amendments from school in green.

-22.11.21.
-Following 6 cases of positive COVID 19 results in school the following additional measures have been put in place:

-Daily Mile for KS 2 will be Monday, Tuesday Wednesday - Class 2.
-Thursday and Friday Class 3.

-Desks in KS1 and 2 to be returned to forward facing and in rows.

-CO2 monitors are in place around the school.
-All staff have read instructions on their use (additional copy on staffroom noticeboard) and measures will be followed.

-People at Risk:

-Staff, pupils, visitors, volunteers, parents, contractors

-Additional Information: guidance on completion: risk assessment form Guidance for full opening: special schools and other specialist settings.

-NCC Health and Safety Bulletin

-Owners: Northumberland County Council Author: Northumberland County Council Page 1 of 53 Issue: 7.0

-Existing service/task specific risk assessments and guidance pro Health England and internally at NCC.
-Further additional information/links to documentation is available Name of Person Completing Form: Belinda Athey Job Title: Headteacher Date:22.11.21 Review Date: Ongoing
+People at Risk: guidance on completion: risk assessment forn n Staff, pupils, visitors, volunteers, parents, contractors Guidance for full opening: special schools and other specialist settings , NCC Health and Safety Bulletin Existing service/task specific risk assessments and guidance provided by the government/Public Health England and internally at NCC.
+Further additional informa tion/links to documentation is available at the k bottom of the document.
+Name of Person Completing Form: Belinda Athey Job Title: He adteacher Date:27.9.21 Review Date: Ongoing

-Owners: Northumberland County Council Issue: 7.0 Author: Corporate Health and Safety Team Date: 27/08/2021 Page 2 of 53